Climate, Community & Biodiversity Alliance

 The Climate, Community & Biodiversity Alliance (CCBA) is a partnership consisting of Conservation International, CARE, The Nature Conservancy, Rainforest Alliance, and the Wildlife Conservation Society that is primarily active in the field of land management activities.

 The CCBA was established in 2003 with an aim to increase public and private investment in forest protection, restoration and agroforestry by developing standards intended to reduce the emissions of greenhouse gases.

-The CCBA has two major initiatives:

-The Climate, Community and Biodiversity Standards are in use by more than 100 projects around the world.
-The Climate, Community & Biodiversity (CCB) Standards enable investors, policymakers, project managers and civil society observers to evaluate land-based climate change mitigation projects by identifying high-quality projects that adopt best practices to generate significant benefits for local communities and biodiversity while delivering credible and robust carbon offsets.

-The REDD+ Social and Environmental Standards are being developed in collaboration with the governments of Ecuador, Nepal and Tanzania.
+The CCBA advocates for the adherence to Climate, Community, and Biodiversity (CCB) Standards, which are guidelines for investors, policymakers, project managers and civil society observers to evaluate land-based climate change mitigation projects by identifying projects that aid local communities and biodiversity, as well as delivering lower carbon offsets.
+CCB Standards are reviewed and revised by Centro Agronomico Tropical de Investigacion y Ensanansa, the World Agroforestry Center, and the Center for International Forestry Research.
+Other climate change mitigation standards supported by the CCBA include REDD+ Social and Environmental Standards, developed in collaboration with the governments of Ecuador, Nepal and Tanzania.

-History of the Standards
+History of the CCB Standards

-The CCB Standards have been developed through a process designed to be inclusive and transparent.
-The first draft was written by the NGO members of the CCBA and opened to the public for a 3-month comment period in 2004.
-Community and environmental groups, companies, academics, project developers and others contributed comments.
-The draft Standards were then field-tested on existing and planned projects in Indonesia, Tanzania, Peru, Bolivia, Ecuador, Scotland, and Madagascar.
-Based on the public comments and field test results, a second draft was created and turned over to three independent Advising Institutions.
-These institutions worked with the original Standards authors' to produce the First Edition of the Standards, which was released in May 2005.
+The first draft of CCB Standards was written by the NGO coalition of the CCBA and opened to the public for a 3-month comment period in 2004.
+The draft CCB Standards were field-tested on existing and planned projects in Indonesia, Tanzania, Peru, Bolivia, Ecuador, Scotland, and Madagascar.
+A secondary draft was tested by CCBA advising institutions Centro Agronomico Tropical de Investigacion y Ensanansa, the World Agroforestry Center, and the Center for International Forestry Research.
+The First Edition of the Standards was released in May 2005.

-In February 2008 the CCBA began a revision of the Standards as described in the Terms of Reference, Procedures and Work Plan for the Revision of the CCB Standards.
-The CCB Standards were revised by a Standards Committee composed of a range of interested parties with expertise relevant to the subject matter of the standards and/or representatives of those who are materially affected by them.
-The revision process was completed in December 2008, and the CCB Standards Second Edition was launched on Dec 6, 2008, at Forest Day 2 in Poznan, Poland.
-After another multi-stakeholder consultation process, the Third Edition of the CCB Standards was released in December 2013.
+In February 2008, the CCBA began a revision of the Standards as described in the Terms of Reference, Procedures and Work Plan for the Revision of the CCB Standards.
+The Second Edition of CCB Standards was released on Dec 6, 2008, at Forest Day 2 in Poznan, Poland.
+The Third Edition of the CCB Standards was released in December 2013.